BiBiServ/bibigrid/README.md

 To access the cloud, authentication information is required.
 You can download your `clouds.yaml` from OpenStack.

-Your `clouds.yaml` is to be placed in `~/.config/bibigrid/` and will be loaded by BiBiGrid2 on execution.
+Your `clouds.yaml` is to be placed in `~/.config/bibigrid/` and will be loaded by BiBiGrid on execution.

 [You need more details?](documentation/markdown/features/cloud_specification_data.md)